Buddleia is a shrub that exhibits beautiful bunches of flowers that butterflies delight in.

 It also stands out great as a standalone or in a shrub bed.

 Also also called “butterfly bush“, the fragrance released by its flowers is what makes buddleia so appealing to our winged friends.
+Some, like the cabbage white, even lay its eggs on this shrub’s leaves.

 Buddleia blooms in summer for the greatest joy of butterflies!